rhel-labs/learn-katacoda/stratis/step5.md

  my_pool  20 GiB / 41.64 MiB / 19.96 GiB
 </pre>

-You should see that my_pool now has a size of 20GiB.
+You should see that my_pool now has a size of 20 GiB.

 # List block devices